koba04/jsconf-jp-presentation/packages/slide/slides/2-agenda.md

 I'm going to create a tiny custom renderer on live coding!
 -->

-- What's the benefits of Declarative Programming for UI
+- Benefits of Declarative Programming for UI
-- What's the custom renderer of React
+- Custom renderer of React
-- Live Demo to create a tiny custom renderer
+- Live Demo!